codlp/oldest-shopify-stores-script/README.md

 ## Context

-Yesterday, I initiated an Easter hunt to find the oldest still-running Shopify stores🥚
+On April 7th, I initiated an Easter hunt to find the oldest still-running Shopify stores.

 I shared a Google Sheet where we could all add the old stores that we found: https://docs.google.com/spreadsheets/d/1iG0bVFSuXs3PhYkrkYP4Lk3AakbNXxclYnA6rNzE0no/edit#gid=1574186361